 Eat well and exercise

 According to various studies, a healthy and diverse diet and exercise have a great effect on eye health.
 Fruits and veggies can prevent blinding diseases like macular degeneration and glaucoma, so try to invest more time into preparing foods rich in plants and low in saturated fat.
+Incorporating nutrients like lutein for eyes is particularly beneficial.
+Lutein, found in leafy greens, eggs, and other foods, is known for its role in enhancing vision and protecting against age-related macular degeneration.
 And, of course, drink plenty of water!
 Also, 30 minutes a day of moderate exercise can also prevent similar eye conditions.

 Smoking is a horrible habit that brings nothing good to your life.
 Among many issues it can cause, smoking can also boost the risk of eye disease, as well as dry your eyes and cause discomfort.
 By increasing the risk of heart and lung diseases, smoking can also indirectly affect your vision and eye health.